 Number of Items sold

 Write a program that will collect this data from the user, store each data item in an appropriately named variable, calculate the cost of the sale by multiplying the cost of an item by the number of items sold.
-Finally print out the data entered by the user as well as the calcculated value.
-All data must be appropirately labelled.
-In the case of numeric data ensure that you use integers or floating point numbers correctly.
+The total cost is calculated by adding the total cost of the items and the delivery cost Finally print out the data entered by the user as well as the calculated values.
+All data must be appropriately labelled.
+In the case of numeric data ensure that you use integers or floating point numbers as appropriate.

 Exercise 2